-- POLICY 4: Mainstream Intelligent Transportation Systems (ITS) into planning and project development processes in compliance with the Sierra Nevada ITS Strategic Plan, and national ITS architectural standards. - Objective 4.1: Continue to participate in the Sierra Nevada ITS Strategic Plan planning process.
-Timeframe: Ongoing over the 20-year timeframe of this plan. - Objective 4.2: Propose and implement ITS services, as applicable, during the construction, rehabilitation, and/or reconstruction of state highways and county roadways.
+POLICY 4: Mainstream Intelligent Transportation Systems (ITS) into planning and project development processes in compliance with the Sierra Nevada ITS Strategic Plan, and national ITS architectural standards.

+Objective 4.1: Continue to participate in the Sierra Nevada ITS Strategic Plan planning process.
+Timeframe: Ongoing over the 20-year timeframe of this plan.

+Objective 4.2: Propose and implement ITS services, as applicable, during the construction, rehabilitation, and/or reconstruction of state highways and county roadways.

-Timeframe: Ongoing over the 20-year timeframe of this plan. - POLICY 5: Ensure that transportation projects comply with the requirements of the Americans with Disabilities Act (ADA) and are accessible to all persons. - Objective 5.1: Integrate ADA requirements into the planning and development processes for all transportation projects.
+POLICY 5: Ensure that transportation projects comply with the requirements of the Americans with Disabilities Act (ADA) and are accessible to all persons.

+Objective 5.1: Integrate ADA requirements into the planning and development processes for all transportation projects.